ramipellumbi/FASTRAQ/README.md

 ### Easily Inject Dependencies - TSyringe

-This project uses [`TSyringe`](https://github.com/microsoft/tsyringe) for dependency injection.
-All singleton classes that do not share a token are decorated with `@singleton()`.
+This project uses [`tsyringe`](https://github.com/microsoft/tsyringe) for dependency injection.
+All singleton classes that are not registered to the container under the same token are decorated with `@singleton()`.
 This both registers the service as a singleton to the container and marks the service as injectable.
-Singleton classes that share tokens, like services, are marked with just `@injectable()` when they must inject their dependencies
+Singleton classes that are registered to the container under the same token values, like services, are marked with just `@injectable()` when they must inject their dependencies.

 ### Cleanly Group and Declare Routes - Service Structure

 Services are a collection of routes.
 Each service is a class decorated with `@Service('articles')`.
-Each route is a method decorated with `@HttpMethod('myRoute')`.
+Each route of a service is a class method decorated with `@HttpMethod('myRoute')`.
 Possible methods are `@Get`, `@Patch`, `@Post`, `@Put`, `@Delete`.
 The `@HttpMethod` decorators takes a path as an argument.
 The path is relative to the service's module path.